federicomariamassari/udacity-rsend/projects/p5/p5-home-service-robot.md

 - Launcher: `test_slam.sh`

-This script will initiate environment mapping via robot teleoperation.
+This script initiates environment mapping via robot teleoperation.
 A satisfactory output can be saved into the `map` folder from the main terminal window (Y, y).

 __Figure 5: Environment Mapping__
 ![Mapping](./img/mov4.gif)